How to Help a DMT Addict

 - Chewing it like snuff.

 - Smoking it.

 - Swallowing pills, tablets, or liquids.

 - Brewing it into a tea called ayahuasca.

 If you love someone who’s abusing DMT or other drugs, help is available.
-While treatment can be elusive (less than 12% of people that need treatment get the help they need 3), there are some things you can do to increase the likelihood that your loved one will accept help and get the treatment they deserve.
+While treatment can be elusive (less than 12% of people who need treatment get the help they need3), there are some things you can do to increase the likelihood that your loved one will accept help and get the treatment they deserve.